huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 # Step 3.
 Configure your SSH

-These steps will configure your SSH connection to and from your local machine and your lab.
-You will first configure a machine used for security purposes that we call **`entry`**, and then one machine that we call **`home`** were you will do your scientific computing.
+**These steps will configure your SSH connection to and from your local machine and your lab.**

+You will first configure a machine used for security purposes that we call **`entry`**, and then one machine that we call **`home`** were you will do your scientific explorations.

 ::: warning Requirement
-- A running VPN connection (successful implementation of [Step 2](/getting-started/configure-vpn/#_2-4-verify-your-vpn-connection)).
+- A running VPN connection (successful implementation of [Step 2](/do-science/getting-started/configure-vpn/#_2-4-verify-your-vpn-connection)).
 :::